jwthe3rd/dishrag/README.md

 #### Note this is still very new and very much in an experimental phase

+### How to test

+* clone the git repo
+* copy it into your plugins folder at "${YOUR_VAULT}/.obsidian/plugins/"
+* be sure to enable community plugins in your obsidian settings

 ### Current capability

 * Write down your query in the current document, then highlight and issue either of the two commands below...